evert/evert.github.com/_posts/2015/2015-02-03-whats-in-a-link.md

 In HTML5, you are allowed to specify more than one relationship in the `rel=` attribute, each separated with space.

-The exception is that there is a specific meaning given to the combination of both "alternate" and "stylesheet" in a specific `rel=` attribute.

 It's possible to create your own relationship types, by:

 1. Simply defining a new keyword.